 The results are provided net of fees and costs, including a provision for performance fees (‘carried interest’) where appropriate.

-Despite the turmoil of political events both domestically and internationally in 2016, the UK’s private equity and venture capital industry has continued to demonstrate its resilience in the face of potential instability, by continuing to deliver substantial amounts of cash distributions to investors.
-Over the longer term, private equity continues to comfortably outperform public markets; private equity has generated returns to investors of 11% over the past decade.
-While this represents a drop from last year, it is nearly double that of the FTSE All-Share, which generated returns of 5.6%.
+Despite the challenges that remain in the UK economy, such as low productivity and continued political uncertainty, the UK’s private equity and venture capital industry has continued to demonstrate its resilience by continuing to deliver substantial amounts of cash distributions to investors.
+Over the longer term, private equity continues to comfortably outperform public markets.

-Although a long-term asset class, private equity has also outperformed over the short- and medium-term, producing three- and five-year annual returns of 12.7% and 13.7%, respectively, compared to the FTSE All-Share, which returned 6.1% and 10.1% to investors over the same respective time periods.
+Although a long-term asset class, private equity has also outperformed over the short- and medium-term, producing three and five-year annual returns of 21.2% and 17.8%, respectively, compared to the FTSE All-Share Index, which returned 10.1% and 10.3% to investors over the same respective time periods.

-The most appropriate measure of the long-term performance of private equity is on a since-inception basis, and under this metric, UK private equity continues to demonstrate a high-level of persistence and consistency in performance, with returns tending to hover in a band of approximately 15% over the past decade.
-This year’s since-inception return of 14.1%, an increase on last year’s corresponding value, remains broadly in line with this overall trend.
+The most appropriate measure of the long-term performance of private equity is on a since-inception basis, and under this metric, UK private equity continues to demonstrate a high level of persistence and consistency in performance, with returns tending to hover in a band of approximately 15% over the past decade.
+This year’s since-inception return of 14.5%, an increase on last year’s corresponding value, remains broadly in line with this overall trend.

-Buyouts have continued their relatively strong performance, albeit with lower returns than in 2015.
-Small buyouts have remained the strongest performers, with a since-inception IRR of 15.7%.
-Large buyouts have also seen a marginal increase on a since-inception basis, with their IRR increasing to 14.9%.
+Buyouts have continued their relatively strong performance, with stronger returns than in 2016.
+Small buyouts have remained the strongest performers, with a since-inception IRR of 16.7%.
+Large buyouts have also seen an increase on a since-inception basis, with their IRR increasing to 15.6%.

-Venture capital funds on the whole have continued to improve over the short- and long-term, with three-year returns of 12.5% helping to push the five and ten year IRRs for venture up from 9.2% to 11.1% and from 5.1% to 6.2%, respectively.
+Venture capital funds on the whole have continued to improve over the short and long-term, with the five and ten year IRRs for venture up from 11.1% to 13.6% and from 6.2% to 6.6% respectively.

 FOR FURTHER INFORMATION PLEASE CONTACT THE BVCA